cind/nnUNet-PVS-ADNI/README.md

 ## 2. Model download and folder structuring
 Please follow the instructions on downloading the nnU-Net model and following its folder structure: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/getting-started/installation-and-setup.md
+This model uses the nnUNetv2 version, so please follow instructions to download that one!

 ## 3. Model weights
 Model weights can be downloaded here: https://drive.google.com/drive/folders/1JbD21oXlXpIVpF250ITSY0xt13yjnTaK?usp=drive_link